muzikbike/VanillaFixes/README.md

 # VanillaFixes

+*This branch is designed for Minecraft 1.16.x only.
+If you're using a newer version, make sure to use the `master` branch for the latest fixes.*

 This resource pack fixes the following texture and model issues:

 * https://bugs.mojang.com/browse/MC-68302 - Potted plants, repeaters, comparators, pumpkin/melon stems and brewing stands are shaded even though they should not be (will probably not be fixed in vanilla)